TYRONEMICHAEL/react-component-boilerplate/README.md

 ## React Component Boilerplate

 Develop react components quickly with Mocha & Chai.
-Jest is awesome, but the tests are far too slow.
+Jest is awesome, but the tests are far too slow for react components.
 Based on the following [Gulp file](http://blog.avisi.nl/2014/04/25/how-to-keep-a-fast-build-with-browserify-and-reactjs/) we can achieve continous tests using Livereload that are incredibly fast as well.
 Running your tests in the browser eliminates quite a few headaches and you get the benefit of dev tools as well.

 ### Install